Mike Rowe, the host of the popular TV show Dirty Jobs, is on a mission to change the way people think about work and about education.

 According to Payscale, the average salary for someone with a degree in culinary arts is $42,750 per year.
 However, pay varies based on location, type of restaurant you’re working at, etc. Chefs also spend a lot of their time in the kitchen; so, if you’re not truly passionate about the art of cooking, this isn’t the right career for you.
 With long hours, weekends, and holiday shifts, chefs (especially those starting out) see little daylight.

 While your peers or family may push you to acquire a more traditional degree, like engineering or business, learning a trade skill can be a stable and lucrative option.
 College Choice has ranked the Best Culinary Arts Degrees so you can learn more today!
-If you’re passionate about the culinary arts, there’s no reason you shouldn’t work towards that coveted chef’s jacket today!
+If you’re passionate about the culinary arts, don’t let money stop you, check out the Most Affordable Online Culinary Degrees.
+There’s no reason you shouldn’t work towards that coveted chef’s jacket today!

 Most of us know that Benjamin Franklin discovered electricity.
 But do you know the inner workings of installing, maintaining, and repairing electrical power systems?
 When the grid goes dark, do you know what to do?
 Electricians help everyone from home and business owners, to engineers.
 With opportunities to work indoors, outdoors, evenings, weekends, and more, jobs are not only flexible but plentiful as well.
 Most states require electricians to be licensed, so it’s important to learn the trade properly before heading to work.